-Australia is one of the countries with the highest biodiversity in the world.
+Australia is one of the world's most biodiverse countries.
 Australia has the highest reptile biodiversity in the world with 796 reptile species of which 708 species are endemic.
 The country has 208 native amphibian species, 793 birds’ species of which 32 species have been introduced, 312 mammal species with 25 introduced species, and 2009 non-fish vertebrates.
 The high biodiversity of Australia has faced several threats with some of the species listed as endangered and threatened due to the several human activities.
 Some of the main threats to flora and fauna of Australia include the agricultural activities, climate change, illegal poaching, habitat loss, and the introduction of invasive species into the country.

 Overview Of Invasive Species In Australia